pcrespan/TChat/README.md

 ## Server.py

+`Server.py` is the file containing the server-side of the chat.
+It must be opened before `Chat.py`.
+The user will be asked for a port number to listen for connections.
+After an attempt of connection, the server will either accept it if the client is known by the server, or refuse it on every other case.

 > 1. User is prompted for port number to listen for connections
 > 2. TCP protocol socket is created
 > 3. Socket is bound to server